saulocantanhede/tfgreek2/docs/features/typems.md

 ## Feature description

-For `word` nodes: Gramatical type of noun or pronoun.
-For all other nodes: syntactical type.
+This feature provides details regarding the type.
+For word nodes, this information is related to morphology (hence the 'm' in the feature name), indicating the type of noun or pronoun.
+For other node types, it provides details on the syntactical type (the 's' in the feature name).

 ## Feature values